espocrm/documentation/docs/administration/formula.md

 It's possible to access attributes of related entities with the following format `linkName.attributeName`.

-The attribute lexeme was introduced to be able to write simple like this:
+The attribute element type was introduced to be able to write like this:

 ```
 description = 'test';